How to Apply

 No department code is needed.

-Applying for a Dual Degree
+Applying for a Concurrent Degree

-An application for admission to each department must be submitted through Purdue University's Graduate School On-line Application.
+An application for admission to each department must be submitted through Purdue University's Graduate School Online Application.
 See instructions above to apply for a M.S. or Ph.D.

 Applying for a Graduate Certificate

-When you apply through Purdue University's Graduate School On-line Application it will appear as though you are applying to the Graduate School as a regular graduate student (even though you may already be enrolled in the Graduate School through another department).
+When you apply through Purdue University's Graduate School Online Application it will appear as though you are applying to the Graduate School as a regular graduate student (even though you may already be enrolled in the Graduate School through another department).
 Once you reach the question asking for the Enrollment Objective, select the Certificate Program option.
 It will default to the information needed to complete the application.

 The required documents are: